HGGM-LIM/jclustering/README.md

-# jClustering

-## Introduction
+# Introduction

-This documentation explains how to use jClustering and how to develop a new clustering technique or metric for the jClustering framework using simple examples and code snippets.
+This documentation explains what jClustering is, how to use it and how to develop a new clustering technique or metric for the jClustering framework using simple examples and code snippets.
 Several working examples will be attached to this document annex for full reference.

-## What is jClustering?
+# What is jClustering?

-jClustering is an [ImageJ](http://rsbweb.nih.gov/ij/) plugin developed with the purpose of becoming a general framework for dynamic imaging clustering, such as dynamic PET segmentation. jClustering is written in Java and provides a very simple API interface that will allow the implementation of new clustering algorithms in a short time.
+jClustering is an [ImageJ](http://rsbweb.nih.gov/ij/) plugin developed with the purpose of becoming a general framework for dynamic imaging clustering, such as dynamic PET segmentation.
+It consists of grouping together voxels with similar time-activity curves (TACs). jClustering is written in Java and provides a very simple API interface that will allow the implementation of new clustering algorithms in a short time.
 The fact that it is implemented on top of ImageJ gives it all the advantages of using an open-source imaging analysis platform.

-## Installation
+# Installation

-The installation of  jClustering within ImageJ is straightforward: simply copy the folder jclustering/ to the plugins/ folder of your ImageJ installation.
+The installation of  jClustering within ImageJ is straightforward: download the latest version available at the [download page](https://github.com/HGGM-LIM/jclustering/downloads) and copy the `jclustering/` folder to the `plugins/` folder of your ImageJ installation.

-jClustering uses Apache Commons Math version 3.0 for some mathematical operations, so this library also needs to be installed into the system.
-The process is simple: go to [Apache Commons Math wegpage](http://commons.apache.org/math/download_math.cgi) and download the file commons-math3-3.0-bin.zip, open it with any unzip program and copy the file commons-math3-3.0/commons-math3-3.0.jar to the plugins/jars folder of your ImageJ installation.
+jClustering uses Apache Commons Math version 3.0 for some mathematical operations, so this library also needs to be installed.
+The process is simple: go to [Apache Commons Math webpage](http://commons.apache.org/math/download_math.cgi) and download the file `commons-math3-3.0-bin.zip`, open it with any unzip program and copy the file `commons-math3-3.0/commons-math3-3.0.jar` to the `plugins/jars` folder of your ImageJ installation.

 ## How to use jClustering
 Once jClustering has been installed, you can access it via the `Plugins ->